mpdf/mpdf.github.io/what-else-can-i-do/line-height.md

 Form mPDF 6, you can (optionally) use font metrics derived from each font file to:

-- Determine the height of a line when line-height is set to 'normal'
+- Determine the height of a line when `line-height` is set to `normal`
 - Determine the glyph baseline (previously a fixed value)

 Options are set by
 <a href="{{ "/configuration/configuration-v7-x.html" | prepend: site.baseurl }}">configuration variables</a>.

-Default settings in mPDF versions >=6.0 - recommended especially for complex scripts with marks used above or below characters:
+Default settings in mPDF versions >= 6.0 - recommended especially for complex scripts with marks used above or below characters:

 ```php
 <?php

 $mpdf->useFixedNormalLineHeight = false;
 $mpdf->useFixedTextBaseline = false;
 $mpdf->adjustFontDescLineheight = 1.14;

 ```

-Settings to be backwards compatible with mPDF versions &lt; 6:
+Settings to be backwards compatible with mPDF versions < 6:

 ```php
 <?php

 $this->useFixedNormalLineHeight = true;
 $this->useFixedTextBaseline = true;
 $this->normalLineheight = 1.33;

 ```